Skip to main content

 • Making an app, such as a calculator or a weight convertor

-As students gain confidence, they can try more ambitious projects in online coding contests, many of which offer prizes.
+As you gain confidence, you can try more ambitious projects in online coding contests, many of which offer prizes.
 Such contests can also offer ways to network with other programmers, potentially leading to collaboration, mentoring, and job leads.

-For anyone who wants to teach themselves programming, the web offers a rich array of educational materials.
+For anyone who wants to learn programming in 2024, the web offers a rich array of educational materials.
 Online coding resources come in many different forms, with various ways to find them and take advantage of them.

 Learn coding skills for free.